This article provides a summary of workflow components in Personio. Workflows consist of the following components:

 Triggers

 Workflows always start with a trigger.
 Triggers prompt the automation to begin, and subsequent actions follow.
-There are three types of triggers: Scheduled, Event-based, and Relative to a date.
+There are many types of triggers, explained below.

 Tip: